Shayr Mohamed

-Shayr Mohamed González (born 4 April 2000) is a Mexican professional footballer who plays as a forward for Argentine Primera División club Arsenal de Sarandí.
+Shayr Mohamed González (born 4 April 2000) is a Mexican former professional footballer who played as a forward.

-Club career
+Career

 Youth career

 Mohamed first joined Monterrey youth academy in 2015 taking part in U-15.
 Then he joined Argentine Club Atlético Huracán playing in the youth academy between 2016 and 2019.
 Briefly making the move to Atlético San Luis for a year in 2019.
 Until making his return to Monterrey's youth academy in 2020 later that year.
-Mohamed finally received the chance to join C.F.
-Monterrey first-team making his professional debut under his father who was coaching at that time Antonio Mohamed.
+Mohamed finally received the chance to join Monterrey first-team making his professional debut under his father who was coaching at that time Antonio Mohamed.
 In 2021 Mohamed joined the Tijuana youth academy.

-C.F.
 Monterrey

-Mohamed made his professional senior debut with C.F.
-Monterrey on 22 August 2020 against Club América coming in as a substitute for Rogelio Funes Mori in the 90th minute of the game.
-During the 92nd minute during overtime he caused a foul against Sergio Díaz and received a red card just 2 minutes into his debut.
+Mohamed made his professional senior debut with Monterrey on 22 August 2020 against Club América entering as a substitute for Rogelio Funes Mori in the 90th minute.
+However, just two minutes into his debut, during the 92nd minute of overtime, he committed a foul against Sergio Díaz and received a red card.